Yuhan-Wu/yuhan-wu.github.io/Projects/IWantYou.md

 - Alt-ctrl

-  Uses the delta rotation between two vive trackers to compute wheelchair movement.
+  Use the delta rotation between two vive trackers to compute wheelchair movement.
 Character movements are exactly the same as real-life wheelchair movements, such as slow start, turning around and the influence of friction.

 - AI